-1.2.
-Agreements which supplement or deviate from these Terms and Conditions and which are made between COMM-TEC and the customer for the performance of a contract must be set out in writing in the contract.
-This shall also apply to the cancellation of this requirement of the written form.
+1.3.
+Agreements which supplement or deviate from these Terms and Conditions and which are made between EXERTIS and the customer for the performance of a contract must be set out in writing in the contract.
+This also applies to the cancellation of this written form requirement.

 2.1.
-Offers from COMM-TEC shall be subject to change and non-binding unless they are expressly stated to be binding.
-Pictures, drawings and information about weight, measurement, performance and dimensions and other descriptions of the goods that may be contained in the documentation which forms part of the offer shall be approximations only unless they are expressly stated to be binding.
-Such items shall not constitute an agreement on, or guarantee of, an according quality of the goods.
-COMM-TEC retains all property rights and copyrights in all offer documents.
-Such documents may not be made available to third parties.
+EXERTIS' offers and cost estimates are subject to change and non-binding, unless they are expressly designated as binding.
+Illustrations, pictures, drawings, information about weight, measurement, performance and dimensions and other descriptions of the goods that may be contained in the documentation which forms part of the offer shall be approximations only unless they are expressly promised to be binding, in writing or electronically.
+They shall not constitute an agreement or guarantee of a corresponding quality of the goods.
+EXERTIS reserves all property rights and copyrights to all offer documents.
+Such documents shall not be made accessible to third parties.

-2.2.
-Orders shall not become binding until they have been confirmed by COMM-TEC by means of a written order confirmation.
-Order confirmations that are generated using automatic devices and, therefore, do not contain a name and signature shall be deemed written order confirmations.
-If COMM-TEC does not respond to offers, orders, requests or other declarations from the customer, this shall only be deemed approval if an express written agreement to this effect has been made between COMM-TEC and the customer.
-To the extent that an order confirmation contains obvious errors, clerical mistakes or calculation errors, it shall not be binding upon COMM-TEC.
+2.3.
+An order shall not become binding until it has been confirmed by EXERTIS by means of a written order confirmation.
+An order confirmation created with the help of automatic devices and therefore not containing a name and signature shall be deemed a written order confirmation..
+If EXERTIS does not respond to offers, orders, requests or other declarations of the customer, this shall only be deemed approval if an express written agreement to this effect has been made between EXERTIS and the customer.
+To the extent that an order confirmation contains obvious errors, misspellings or calculation errors, it shall not be binding upon EXERTIS.

 4. Terms of delivery and transfer of risk

-4.5.
-If the failure to comply with delivery periods is due to force majeure or other obstacles for which COMM-TEC is not responsible, such as war, terrorist attacks or import and export restrictions, including restrictions affecting COMM-TEC’s suppliers, the agreed delivery periods shall be extended for the duration of the existence of such obstacles.
+4.6.
+If the non-compliance with the delivery periods is due to force majeure and other obstacles for which EXERTIS is not responsible, such as war, terrorist attacks, or import and export restrictions, including obstacles that affect any of EXERTIS’ suppliers, the agreed delivery periods shall be extended for the duration of such obstacles.
 This shall also apply if EXERTIS and/or its suppliers are affected by industrial action.

 5. Terms of payment

 5.2.
-A payment shall be deemed made when COMM-TEC is able to dispose of the amount at its place of business.
-If COMM-TEC accepts means of payment other than cash, payment shall also be deemed made when the relevant sum has been credited unconditionally to the bank account of COMM-TEC and/or when COMM-TEC is able to dispose of the sum owed.
+A payment shall be deemed to have been made when EXERTIS can dispose of the amount.
+If EXERTIS accepts means of payment other than cash, payment shall again be deemed made when the amount owed has been credited unconditionally to the bank account of EXERTIS and/or when EXERTIS is able to dispose of such amount..

 5.3.
-If requests for payment become necessary after the time allowed for payment has expired, the costs incurred in making any such requests for payment shall be charged to the customer.
+If reminders become necessary after expiry of the payment period, the resulting costs shall be charged to the customer.

 5.6.
-COMM-TEC shall have the right to make the performance of outstanding deliveries or services contingent upon the customer paying in advance, or upon the customer providing security if, after the contract has been entered into, circumstances become known which could significantly reduce the customer’s creditworthiness and jeopardize the payment of outstanding claims of COMM-TEC under the relevant contract by the customer from the respective contractual relationship.
-This shall apply accordingly if the customer refuses to pay, or fails to pay, outstanding claims of COMM-TEC and undisputed objections against COMM-TEC’s claims, or objections which have been established by a judgment that cannot be appealed against, do not exist.
-The customer shall have no right to set its claims off against claims of COMM-TEC or exercise a right to retain with regard to its claims unless the customer’s claims are undisputed or have been established by a judgment that cannot be appealed against.
-Furthermore, the customer may only exercise a right to retain if the customer’s claims and the claims of COMM-TEC are based on the same contract.
+EXERTIS shall have the right to make the performance of outstanding deliveries or services contingent upon the customer paying in advance, or upon the customer providing security if, after conclusion of the contract, circumstances become known which are likely to significantly reduce the creditworthiness of the customer and which jeopardize the payment of open claims of EXERTIS by the customer from the respective contractual relationship.
+This shall apply accordingly if the customer refuses to pay, or fails to pay, any outstanding claims of EXERTIS and undisputed objections against EXERTIS’ claims or objections that have been established in a judgment which cannot be appealed against do not exist.

 6. Retention of title